jlopezvi/Flowgen/README.txt

 > make flowdoc
 The documentation is generated as .html files inside flowdoc/

-Note: type ‘make’ to do both actions at the same time.
+Note: erase the folder flowdoc/ to regenerate completely the documentation.
 Note: it may be necessary to adjust the variables FLOWGEN_DIR and CXX to run the makefile.
+Note: type ‘make’ to do both actions (compiling and generating documentation) in the same run.
+Note [MAC SPECIFIC]: by default, makefiles are not recognized on Mac systems.
+In order to check, you can do 'make --version'.
+If it says: ‘-bash: make: command not found’, then you should install it.
+The easiest is to install the xCode addition to Mac OS X.

 The //$ annotations and the code can be changed in the test C++ code to experiment with Flowgen.